vicchi/wp-quadratum/readme.txt

 = Is there a web site for this plugin? =

 Absolutely.
 Go to the [WP Quadratum home page](http://www.vicchi.org/codeage/wp-quadratum/) for the latest information.
 There's also the official [WordPress plugin repository page](http://wordpress.org/extend/plugins/wp-quadratum/) and the [source for the plugin is on GitHub](http://vicchi.github.com/wp-quadratum/) as well.

+= I have multiple authors on my site; can I have a widget for each author's Foursquare account?

+In the current version, no. In the current version, you can link a single Foursquare account with your WordPress site (multi-site or network sites may work, assuming each site is for a single user but I haven't tested this).
+The plugin is currently designed to support a WordPress site which is used for a personal blog (in other words, exactly the way my site is set up).
+Future versions of the plugin *may* support this if people ask for this feature (assuming anyone apart from myself actually *uses* it!).

 = Nokia Maps?
 Really? =